JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins.md

 title: Writing Tests For Plugins
 ---

+> **NOTE** Please see [Testing Plugins](/basics/testing_plugins.md) for a general introduction.

-In this tutorial you will learn how to write and run automated tests for your plugin.
+In this tutorial you will learn how to write and run automated tests for a custom language plugin.

 As an example we will take the plugin implemented in the [Custom Language Support](/tutorials/custom_language_support_tutorial.md) and cover its code with functional tests.